devuo/dx-workshop/README.md

 - Screenshot of Sentiment Headmap (absolute values)
 - Statement about the state of the team when looking solely at absolute numbers (e.g. team might have degraded/improved greatly in some drivers but still be mostly positive/negative)
 - Screenshot of Sentiment Headmap (compared with company team's average)
-- Statement about the state of the team when comparing with the average (e.g. some drivers might be negative, but aligned with other tribes or considerably better than other tribes).
+- Statement about the state of the team when comparing with the average (e.g. some drivers might be negative, but aligned with other teams or considerably better than other teams).
 Offer a neutral and reasonable explanation why the team sentiment might have changed in some drivers or across the board, or haven't, despite or because actions in the past quarter.

 #### Identified Problems